dwyl/home/README.md

 ## Family 👨‍👩‍👧‍👦

 Our _first_ child was born in 2020 👶
-and we focussed on being parents <br />
+and we focussed on being parents 👪<br />
 `while` working full-time remote jobs to keep bills paid. 🧑‍💻 <br />
 Our _second_ child (2022)
 consumed _all_ our remaining time. 🎉 <br />
 Children are awesome,
 they demand/deserve attention & nurture. 🥰

-We have explored using the Braga House for other purposes including transforming it into a mini homeschool. 🏫 <br />
+We have explored using the Braga House for other purposes <br />
+including transforming it into a **mini homeschool**. 🏫 <br />
-But the numbers don't stack up; it would make a _huge_ financial loss during the first 3-5 years. 💸🔥📉
+But, sadly, the numbers don't stack up; it would make a _huge_ financial loss during the first 3-5 years. 💸🔥📉